-Soldering Galvanized Sheet Metal
+Soldering Metal Gutters

 Soldering Stained Glass and Mosaics

 Soldering pencils, guns and irons that are adequate for home use are made in abundance.
 Most are heated electrically and have tips that can be used with a propane torch.
-The proper tool depends on the project, but tasks like joining wires and circuit-board repairs, may call for varying amounts of heat or more control.
-As with other soldering projects, tool tips must be thoroughly clean at all times.
+The proper tool depends on the project, but tasks like joining wires and circuit-board repairs may call for varying amounts of heat or more control.
+As with other soldering projects, tool tips must be kept clean at all times.

 Soldering Vacuum Tubes